ehgoodenough/codeglue/README.md

 * Minify the code via UglifyJS.
 * Support tunneling servers via ngrok.
 * Support bundling with an Electron app.
-* Include some sort of processor for the CSS.
 * Remove implicit dependency on `eslintrc`.
 * Re-evaluate image loaders.
 * Remove default eslint/babel configs.